 - A painting of the JLA and Avengers' first meeting is modelled after the cover to the first JLA-JSA crossover.

 - Heck, it even goes beyond the comics continuity.
 What toy does Iron Man come up with when he gets his hands on a Green Lantern Ring?
 Why, the Proton Cannon.
 To top it off, Iron Man is wearing the Modular Armor when the cannon is fired.

-- There's also the Marvel Comics Captain Marvel taking down Black Adam while the DC Comics Captain Marvel punches out Ronan the Accuser.
-Also in the same panel is Marvel's Photon, who originally also called herself "Captain Marvel".
+- There's also the Marvel Comics Captain Marvel taking down Black Adam while the DC Comics Captain Marvel punches out Ronan the Accuser, both each other's respective enemies.
+Also in the same panel is Marvel's Photon, who originally also called herself "Captain Marvel" (currently she goes by the name Spectrum).
 Meanwhile, Doctor Light shouts "Captain Marvel, Look out!", to which both Captain Marvels reply "Thanks!"